pluralsight/guides/published/big-data/distributed-graph-computation-as-simple-as-it-gets-with-apache-storm/article.md

 # Introduction

-Computations can be complex for us, the human drivers of the software world.
+Computations can be complex.
+Mostly for us, the human drivers of the software world.
 There’s even a whole domain of science centered around problem solving and computations &mdash; computer science.

 When you begin your studies of computer science you are introduced with terms and ideas which were all created around the idea of trying to model and represent solutions to problems in a provable, correct manner.